 We love this no-sew, low-commitment, incredibly easy way of lining sheer curtains.
 And we love that Deborah used a colorful ‘liner’–her choice to use a rust-colored panel was spot-on.
 By choosing a liner that’s the same shade (or a shade darker) than the sheer panel, you essentially preserve the color of the sheer panel.
 In other words, you won’t see an unsightly liner peeking through the sheer.
 Instead, it will all look like seamless, rich color.

-We’ve taken the guesswork out of the equation for you and scoured the web to find the just-right panels for lining sheer curtains:
+If you’re wondering what to put behind sheer curtains for privacy or how to make sheer curtains blackout curtains, then look no further.
+We’ve taken the guesswork out of the lining curtains equation by scouring the web to find the right panels for lining our sheer curtains:

 Lining white sheer curtains

 For lining white sheer curtains, look for a panel that is equally bright or with a very slight touch of grey.
 The liners below also work well with Dragonfly & Lotus, Ivy Lace, Casablanca, English Gardens, and Moonlit Taj.

 Lining red sheer curtains

 Not only will this liner do the trick for Ruby Kilim, but it also plays well with Spice Route.

 Lining teal curtains or green curtains

 A room-darkening or blackout curtain in navy blue will be the right choice to line almost any of our deep blue curtains.

 To line grey curtains with this easy method, be sure that the curtain you’re essentially using as curtain liner fabric is very close to the grey found in your curtain.